Jonathan Victor Semingson

 Jon loved his garden and loved to plant the seed and watch it grow.
-Jon in shades and beat up WSU ballcap watering his garden with the old farm firetruck was a regular occurrence come spring.
+Jon in shades and a beat-up WSU ball cap watering his garden with the old farm fire truck was a regular occurrence come spring.

 Jon was preceded in death by his previous spouse, Terri Hall Semingson; both parents; and his sister, Kathryn Marie Semingson.
 He is survived by his beloved wife, Beth Semingson; his brother, Jeffrey Semingson; his loving siblings by marriage, Jessica Decker, Heidi Washington, Kristen Amanda, Melissa Marie and Joel David.
 He is also survived by his mother-in-law, Toni Johnston; daughter Emily Boller; three grandchildren; and numerous nieces and nephews.
 Jon leaves behind his besties, John Staley, Jim McKee, Al Martinson, Dennis Hatley and Lee Fleming.